Detection of disk-jet co-precession in a tidal disruption event: Observations and Data Analysis

 \subsubsection{Asteroid Terrestrial-impact Last Alert System (ATLAS)}

 The ATLAS telescopes conducted observations by scanning the visible sky with a cadence of one to two nights, using broadband filters as part of the standard asteroid search program \cite{Heinze2018, Tonry2018}.
 Specifically, two filters were employed: the c-band (4200--6500~\AA) and o-band (5600--8200~\AA).
-We obtained the difference photometry data of the source from the ATLAS forced photometry server \cite{Shingles2021} and selected observations with MJD $>$ 60300 and a signal-to-noise ratio (SNR) $>$ 5 to construct the lightcurve within the studied period.
+We retrieved difference photometry data of the source from the ATLAS forced photometry server \cite{Shingles2021}, selecting observations between MJD~60300 and 60640 with a signal-to-noise ratio (SNR) $>$ 5.
 To enhance the accuracy of flux measurements, intra-night observations were combined into several epochs using a weighted mean, with weights assigned as the inverse variances $1/\sigma^2$ of each individual observation.
 The uncertainty for each epoch was calculated by the following formula:

 We applied iterative 3-sigma clipping within each epoch to remove outliers from intra-night observations.
 Due to its superior sampling, only the o-band data were included in this work.
 Finally, we selected epochs with $\frac{m_{\rm epoch}}{\sigma_{\rm epoch}} > 3$ and corrected those magnitudes for Galactic extinction.